What’s the best way to prepare for your thesis defence?

 Know the format of your thesis defence

-The format of the defence varies from country to country.
+The format of a thesis defence varies from country to country.
 Having studied in the UK, my viva-voce defence was essentially an interview with one internal and one external examiner.
-In other countries it’s common to have public examinations with a whole panel of examiners and an audience of colleagues, family and friends.
+In other countries, it’s common to have public examinations with a whole panel of examiners and an audience of colleagues, family and friends.

 The first and most obvious tip then is to make sure you know what the format of your exam will be; whether you will have to prepare a presentation and so on.